-Lee, Hill & Johnston Insurors was recognized by Auto-Owners Insurance as one of its top 10 growth agencies in Georgia.
-The Statesboro-based insurance group was honored at a meeting of regional associates in Duluth.
+Lee, Hill & Johnston Insurors was recognized recently as the second-highest agency in premium volume growth among 369 Auto-Owners insurance agencies in Georgia.
+The Statesboro-based agency was honored at a recent meeting of regional associates.

 Page 1 of 1